 As we approached the door, the agent noted that there was no one waiting there and asked me to wait outside as he went onboard to see what was going on.
 He brought me in a short while afterwards and the cabin crew welcomed me to the cabin.
 I was the only passenger on the plane and will be for quite a bit of time.
 Apparently, there was a miscommunication between the FCT and the gate agents.
 I heard the purser make a call - I didn't understand it as it was in German, but I did distinctly hear "First Class Terminal" during the conversation.
 One of the flight attendants, Johanna, introduced herself to me and apologized for the plane change and subsequent downgrade.
 She told me she was sad as well because she was supposed to serve the first class cabin.
 Johanna was very good throughout the flight and always addressed me by name - though none of the other flight attendants did.
 She took my coat and offered a pre-departure beverage of some sparkling wine and almonds (for whatever reason I did not take a picture of the drink with the almonds, sorry!).

 The nose of Lufthansa's 747-400 offered 17 business class seats in mostly a 2-2 configuration.
 It was a decently spacious business class cabin due to the shape of the nose.
 There is a single middle seat in row 4 that makes it a 2-1-2 configuration for that row.
-4D is arguably the best seat in the plane because it is the only one where you have direct aisle access without anyone having to step over you.
+4D is the only one where you have direct aisle access without anyone having to step over you.
 It is quite exposed however and is right next to aisle traffic on both sides.
 Personally I would prefer the bulkhead seats because their footwells are significantly larger than the footwells of other seats.

 Seeing the plane was empty for now, I decided to go take a picture of the staircase and the upper-deck cabin.
 I love staircases on flights.
 I forgot to take a picture of the second business class cabin on the main deck - I would try to avoid it.
 It is arranged in a 2-3-2 format.